 A number of coastal SPAs, designated for a range of qualifying bird species, are located within the vicinity of the survey area.
-Given the ability to fly, and the large foraging distances of some species (e.g. gannet), it is possible that birds contributing to SPAs beyond the immediate survey area (and that shown in Figure 4-2) have the potential to be impacted.
-Designated European sites for diving seabirds (SPAs) in the wider area of search are presented in Figure 4-1.
+Given the ability to fly, and the large foraging distances of some species (e.g. Manx shearwater, fulmar and gannet), it is possible that birds contributing to SPAs beyond the immediate survey area have the potential to be impacted.
+Designated European sites for diving seabirds (SPAs) in the wider area of search (within 200 km) are presented in Figure 4-1, while those SPAs for selected species of diving seabirds with extended foraging distances (up to 1347 km for Manx shearwater) (calculated based on a coastal forge distance) are presented in Figure 4-2.
 The rationale for the definition of the area of search for SPAs is detailed in Section 4.2.
 The rationale for the definition of the area of search for SPAs is detailed in Section 4.2.
 Further consideration of birds and SPAs is made in Sections 5 and 6.All coastal SPA's share the same primary conservation objective, which is to maintain or restore the favourable conservation condition of the bird species listed as Special Conservation Interests for the respective SPA sites.